Skip to content

 Answer: Marie-José Pérec and Teddy Riner together.
 Then the cauldron lifted off as a hot-air balloon over the Tuileries.

-Pérec is a three-time Games gold medallist sprinter (1992, 1996).
+Pérec is a three-time Olympic sprint champion (1992, 1996).
 Riner is the most decorated French judoka.
-The balloon detail caught everyone off guard.
-Modern cauldrons are usually fixed; Paris built one that ascended each evening.
+Modern cauldrons are usually fixed; Paris built one that rose into the sky each evening.

 26. What was the official mascot of Paris 2024?
 (Medium)